google/WebFundamentals/src/content/en/updates/2015/06/Media-Source-Extensions-for-Audio.md

 On desktop Chrome, you can keep approximately 12 megabytes of audio content and 150 megabytes of video content in memory at once.
 You should not rely on these values across browsers or platforms; e.g., they are most certainly not representative of mobile devices.

-Garbage collection only impacts data added to SourceBuffers; there are no limits on how much data you can keep buffered in JavaScript variables.
+Garbage collection only impacts data added to `SourceBuffers`; there are no limits on how much data you can keep buffered in JavaScript variables.
 You may also reappend the same data in the same position if necessary.

 {% include "comment-widget.html" %}